csev/cc4e/book/chap02.md

       s[j] = '\0;
     }

-Each time a non-`c` occurs, it is copied into the current `j` position, and only then is `j` incremented to be ready for the next character.
+Each time a non-c occurs, it is copied into the current `j` position, and only then is `j` incremented to be ready for the next character.
 This is exactly equivalent to